Beauty and Health inspiration to calm, soothe, lubricate, and restore your natural lusciousness.

 We have all witnessed the radiant blast of glory just as the sun descends behind the horizon.

-The ancient Egyptians celebrated this daily phenomenon as an epic journey of the Solar God, Ra, as he sailed into the Underworld, leaving the luminous and nourishing powers of the Moon to govern the night sky.
+The ancient Egyptians celebrated this daily phenomenon as an epic journey of the Solar God, Ra.
+As he sailed into the Underworld, he appointed the luminous and nourishing powers of the Moon to govern the night sky.
 The Underworld traverse was considered an auspicious event, necessary for confronting shadows and defeating monsters so that the sun could rise again the following day.

 Sunset is therefore a sacred time to turn inward and center your awareness upon the wisdom flame of your heart.
 Within the traditions of Yoga and Ayurveda, the evening provides a time for lunar practice, or Ratricharya.
 When you establish an evening ritual you set yourself up to enjoy deep benefits: